percona/pmm/docs/how-to/configure.md

 A brief message will confirm the creation of your new account and you may now log in with these credentials.

+!!! note alert alert-primary ""
-> Your Percona Platform account is separate from your PMM User account.
+    Your Percona Platform account is separate from your PMM User account.

 ### Password Reset